ygjiyn/arglink_project/README.md

 - `ignore_list`
     - (optional)
     - A list containing arguments in the definition of the callable to be ignored.
-    - Usually they would be common parameters or those needed to be handled manually.
+    - Usually, it could contain those arguments which needed to be handled manually.

-- `manual_handler`
-    - (optional, function)
-    - It will be called after the automatical handling of the args.
-    - It accepts a single argument `parser` and has no return values.
-    - For example, `def manual_handler(parser): pass`.

 Besides, following keys will be added to the `obj_dict` during the analysis of the callable: